Please feel free to contact us in the manner most convenient for you.

 A severe spinal cord injury can make you feel hopeless and unsure of what to do next.
 If someone else’s negligence caused you or someone you love to sustain an otherwise preventable spinal cord injury, you could be eligible to file a legal action against them for compensation.

-A seasoned Dayton spinal cord injury lawyer at O’Connor, Acciani & Levy can work to get you the compensation that is rightfully yours, so you can focus on recovery.
+A seasoned Dayton personal injury lawyer at O’Connor, Acciani & Levy can work to get you the compensation that is rightfully yours, so you can focus on recovery.
 Get in touch with our team today.